Shareholder Fights: The Power of the Courts to Resolve

 Shareholders Rights; The Power of the Courts to Govern Corporations When in Turmoil

-There are numerous remedies that may be fashioned by the Courts in shareholder rights cases.
-Some of the most common remedies are the appointment of a receiver, provisional director, or custodian to run the daily affairs of the corporation while the dispute is settled.
+There are numerous remedies that can be fashioned by the Courts in shareholder rights cases.
+Some of the most common remedies are the appointment of a receiver, a provisional director, or custodian to run the daily affairs of the corporation while the dispute is settled.
 Sometimes, the court will order that one or more shareholders’ stock be sold as a means of resolving the dispute.
 One of the more significant remedies is dissolving the corporation.
-Courts will typically only order this remedy if the corporation has irreparably been harmed, is likely to go out of business, or has committed fraud against shareholders, creditors, or the public.
+Courts will typically only order this remedy if the corporation has been irreparably harmed, is likely to go out of business, or has committed fraud against shareholders, creditors, or the public.

-The term “fair value” is applied by the Court to determine the economic worth of stock shares in a forced buyout.
-The term fair value is a technique used to place value when it appears that the value of the shares is different from the “fair market value” of the shares.
+Another common remedy available to the Court is ordering a buyout of a shareholder’s interest in the company to another shareholder.
+Here, the Court will order the majority shareholder to buy out the minority shareholder, having them pay “fair value” for the shares.
+The term “fair value” means establishing the economic worth of stock shares in a forced buyout.
+Fair value is used when it appears that the “fair market value” of the shares is not a fair and reasonable price.
 It is important to note the difference between these two similar sounding terms.
 In establishing fair value as a proper value, courts will examine what a neutral buyer would be willing to pay to purchase a minority interest of shares in a closely-held corporation.

 NJ COURTS: PROTECTORS OF SHAREHOLDERS DURING TIMES OF CONTROVERSY